AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 *  Email variable usage was deprecated back in 2.3.4 as part of a security risk mitigation in favor of a more strict variable syntax.
 This legacy behavior has been fully removed in this release as a continuation of that security risk mitigation.

-   As a result, email or newsletter templates that worked in previous versions of {{ site.data.var.ee }} may not work correctly after upgrading to {{ site.data.var.ee }} 2.4.4 or {{ site.data.var.ce }} 2.4.4.
+   As a result, email or newsletter templates that worked in previous versions of Adobe Commerce may not work correctly after upgrading to Adobe Commerce 2.4.4 or Magento Open Source 2.4.4.
 Affected templates include admin overrides, themes, child themes, and templates from custom modules or third-party extensions.
 Your deployment may still be affected even after using the [Upgrade compatibility tool](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/upgrade-compatibility-tool/overview.html?lang=en) to fix deprecated usages.
 See [Migrating custom email templates]({{page.baseurl}}/frontend-dev-guide/templates/template-email-migration.html) for information about potential effects and guidelines for migrating affected templates.

 *  Integration tokens can no longer be used for API Bearer token authentication.
 Previously, an integration token could be used as a standalone key for token-based authentication.
 However, this behavior has been disabled by default due to the security implications of a never-expiring access token.
 The previous behavior can be enabled through the command line or Admin.
 See [Token-based authentication](https://devdocs.magento.com/guides/v2.4/get-started/authentication/gs-authentication-token.html). <!--- AC-1619--->